muskox/docs/composer.md

 ```json
 "wpackagist-plugin/advanced-custom-fields": "4.4.2"
 ```
-So it should like so:
+So it should look like so:
 ``` json
 "require": {
    "johnpbloch/wordpress": "4.1.4",